solaranamnesis/wilhelm-heinrich-roscher/omphalos/full-text-german.md

 27\.
 Münze von Apollonia Illyr., nach Overbeck a. a.
 O. Fig. 5.
 Desgl.

 28\.
 Vierteldrachme derselben Stadt, nach Overbeck a. a.
-O. Fig. б a b.
+O. Fig. 6 a b.

 29\.
 Desgl. nach Overbeck a. a.
 O. Fig. 7.